 The functions of the Academic Board are:

-- to consider and recommend to Council on policy relating to all aspects of development and accreditation or re-accreditation of programs, admission of students, teaching, assessment, requirements for graduation, scholarships, and research planning and management
+- provide advice and recommendations to Council and the University Executive on policy relating to all aspects of development and accreditation or re-accreditation of programs, admission of students, teaching, assessment, requirements for graduation, scholarships, and research planning and management;

-- to delegate implementation matters, including formulation of advice to Council, to designated executives assisted by such standing committees as it may from time to time establish
+- refer Academic Board matters, including formulation of advice to Council, to designated standing committees as the Board may from time to time establish;

-- to monitor reports from its standing committees to ensure that their delegated responsibilities are discharged.
+- monitor reports from Academic Board’s standing committees to ensure that their referred responsibilities are discharged;